 You see, when you advertise, you are putting out your brand for the world to see and hope they use your service.
 This is push marketing which is targeted to a general audience as an interruption to their data consumption.

-This makes your marketing strategies more targeted and personalized and overcomes the shortcomings of outbound marketing by proving to be something actually wanted by the customers.
+This makes your marketing strategies more targeted and personalised and overcomes the shortcomings of outbound marketing by proving to be something actually wanted by the customers.

 Inbound vs. Outbound Marketing